1979: The Birth of a New Treatment Paradigm

 The 2000’s: The Era of Flourishing Growth

-In 2005, one of Anew’s managing members, Kerry Paulson, brought forward his exceptional business savvy and along with Dr. Pleasants and a dedicated group of employees, created the Hanbleceya Treatment Center, a full-spectrum system of care that quickly became nationally known as one of the foremost authorities in comprehensive, wrap-around treatment of individuals and families with complex mental health conditions.
+In 2005, one of Anew’s managing members, Kerry Paulson, brought forward his exceptional business savvy and along with Dr. Pleasants and a dedicated group of employees, created the Hanbleceya Treatment Center, a full-spectrum system of care that quickly became nationally-known as one of the foremost authorities in comprehensive, wrap-around treatment of individuals and families with complex mental health conditions.

 Nutrition and physical wellness services, equine, and body-based therapies were added, along with a dedicated substance-use program.
 One of the first in the country, our intensive three-day diagnostic assessment practice was made available for individuals and families seeking clarity and guidance on mental illness and the treatment trajectory.
 Our therapist-in-training initiatives began, a one-of-a-kind training program for learning the specialized practice of therapeutic community and milieu treatment.
 We launched our exclusive multi-family support program that welcomed families both nationally and internationally.
 During this time, we also opened our first of several licensed residential facilities to serve individuals that would otherwise require hospitalization.

 In 2008, Anew’s Facilities and Milieu Director, Kevin Bullard, joined the Hanbleceya team, bringing a strong sense of safety and security to a population in much need of trustworthy and reliable providers.
-Kevin’s long-standing tenure serves as a solid cornerstone in Anew’s cultural foundation.
+Kevin’s long-standing tenure serves as a solid cornerstone of Anew’s cultural foundation.

 The 2010’s: The Age of Pioneering Change